ChemeketaCS/csweb/content/courses/cs160/202020_32937/week02.md

 ## Algorithm of the Week: PageRank

-* Read Chapter 3 of Nine Algorithms that Changed the Future
+* Read Chapter 3 of Nine Algorithms that Changed the Future.

+    This video has some background and tips to go with the reading:

+    {{< youtube videoid="GcqiaB5lBUc" title="Page Rank" >}}

 * Try out a [PageRank simulator](http://computerscience.chemeketa.edu/cs160Reader/_static/pageRankApp/index.html)
 (you will need to use this for your assignment).
 * You can find instructions in the [CS160 Reader - Page Rank Supplement](http://computerscience.chemeketa.edu/cs160Reader/NineAlgorithms/PageRank.html)
 * You can find some sample problems and a key for them in the Class Files link in elearn.
 Use them to explore some interesting aspects of how PageRank works.

 ## Optional Extras